Dr. Jibran Khokhar

 Current Graduate Students

-Bryan is a PhD Candidate in the Neurobiology of Dual Disorders Lab at the Ontario Veterinary College and the University of Guelph.
-Bryan also acts as Community Manager for the Canadian chapters of NeuroTechX; an international, non-profit organization creating innovations in the burgeoning field of neurotechnology.
-He is also an avid science communicator and promoter, working as a freelance Medical Writer for INVIVO Communications and a Digital Marketing Contributor for the Convergence Initiative.
+Bryan is currently a PhD Candidate in the Neurobiology of Dual Disorders Lab at the Ontario Veterinary College and the University of Guelph in Canada.
+He holds an MSc degree from The University of Edinburgh and a BSc(hons) from the University of Western Ontario.
+Bryan is also the Community Manager for the Canadian chapters of NeuroTechX, an international, non-profit organization creating innovations in the burgeoning field of neurotechnology.
+He aims to leverage his specialized knowledge and broad connections in neurotechnology, addictions neuroscience, and mental health research to create innovative solutions for individuals with lived experience of substance use and mental illness.

 Hayley completed her undergraduate degree at Dalhousie University in Neuroscience in 2015 and completed her honours thesis project in the Department of Physiology and Biophysics.
 She then went on to receive her M.Sc. in 2018 through the University of Guelph's Molecular and Cellular Biology Department.
 She joined the Khokhar lab as a Ph.D. student in early 2019 with the goal of uncovering the behavioural and molecular relationships between cannabis use and the development of neuropsychiatric disorders such as schizophrenia.